 In the town I live in, there is always something going on, no matter the time of year.
-We have local festivals that celebrate food or boats and even classic cars, and with these come a plethora of live music, fun ice cream vans, and mini fairgrounds.
+We have local festivals that celebrate food or boats and even classic cars.
+With these come a plethora of live music, fun ice cream vans, and mini fairgrounds.

 Create Your Own Tradition

-Mom and dad, you may have all the alternatives at your fingertips but something just isn’t quite what you had in mind.
+Mom and dad, you may have all the alternatives at your fingertips, but something isn’t quite what you had in mind.

 This is where you step in and create your own special memory for your kid.
-It might not involve a visit to anywhere or any big gesture but it can be something as wonderful as a family photo somewhere that means a lot to you, something simple yet effective.
+It might not involve a visit anywhere or any big gesture.
+But it can be something as wonderful as a family photo somewhere that means a lot to you, something simple yet effective.

 A Mom and Dad Brainstorm!